Purdue-CS193/lab-1-wu1272/index.md

+# First Lab CS193

+### Favorite things about CS193
+- Attendance points
+- Only once a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.